heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">
 You both commit a fallacy of accident versus essence.
 An excellent student may fail to show excellence because of an ague, for instance; they do not cease to be.
-The role of education is to literally educe, to draw forth that excellence in the student; the only legitimate role for examination, then, is to aid in that drawing forth.
+The role of education is to literally educe, to draw forth that excellence in the student.
+The only legitimate role for examination, then, is to aid in that drawing forth.
 </span>

 SAGREDO. <span style="padding-left: 40px; display:block">